Merck Manual

 Symptoms of Staphylococcal Food Poisoning

-Occasionally, staphylococcal food poisoning is fatal, especially in the very young, the very old, and people weakened by long-term illness.
+Occasionally, staphylococcal food poisoning is fatal, especially in the very young, the very old, and people weakened by, for example, a long-term illness.

 Diagnosis of Staphylococcal Food Poisoning